 Realia-Bring real-life objects to the classroom.
-If you are teaching about reading a map, bring different types of maps, a compass, and/or a globe.
+If you are teaching units of measurement, bring in items such as scales or measuring cups.

 Vocabulary and Word Wall-Introduce key vocabulary in context.
 Create families of words.
 Have students draw pictures that illustrate the words and write sentences about the words.
 Also be sure you have posted the words on a word wall in your classroom.
 (Key vocabulary from the various texts can be found on page 134.)